Reviewing Eos Energy Enterprises (EOSE) and Its Peers

-Eos Energy Enterprises (NASDAQ: EOSE) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its rivals?
-We will compare Eos Energy Enterprises to related companies based on the strength of its profitability, risk, dividends, earnings, valuation, analyst recommendations and institutional ownership.
+Eos Energy Enterprises (NASDAQ: EOSE) is one of 43 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its rivals?
+We will compare Eos Energy Enterprises to related companies based on the strength of its earnings, valuation, risk, profitability, analyst recommendations, dividends and institutional ownership.

 Analyst Ratings

-This is a breakdown of recent recommendations and price targets for Eos Energy Enterprises and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings for Eos Energy Enterprises and its rivals, as reported by MarketBeat.

 |Sell Ratings